 Net income increased by \$8.8 million to \$3.8 million for the year ended September 30, 2012, compared to a loss of \$5.0 million for the same period in 2011.
-This increase was the result of an increase in total revenue, net of investment interest expense of \$13.8 million offset by increased compensation and benefits and general and administrative cost of \$5.0 million due to higher performance based compensation expense as a result of the higher fee income as well as higher costs for additional personnel and professional fees to expand our origination capability and prepare for this offering.
+This increase was the result of an increase in total revenue, net of investment interest expense of \$10.1 million and a decrease in the loss from equity method investment in affiliate of \$3.8 million.
+The increase was offset by increased compensation and benefits and general and administrative cost of \$5.1 million due to higher performance based compensation expense as a result of the higher fee income as well as higher costs for additional personnel and professional fees to expand our origination capability and prepare for this offering.